NLA Exclusions for Surrogates

-At the close of your application, underwriters at New Life Agency will review your application and issue a pre-approval status.
+At the close of your application, your admissions specialist will submit your records to NLA.
+The underwriters at New Life Agency will review your application and issue a pre-approval status within five business days.
 This pre-approval generally comes with a list of exclusions.
 Unlike traditional insurance policies, NLA offers a specialty plan that allows them to exclude coverage for pre-existing conditions.
 For example, if your health history denotes that you’ve previously experienced multiple urinary tract infections (UTI) during pregnancy, NLA may opt to deny coverage payment of future UTIs during your surrogate pregnancy.

 In these cases, the surrogate or her IPs would be responsible for paying any costs relating to care.
 While intended parents are never responsible for non-pregnancy related health care costs, in the event of pregnancy related costs that are not covered by NLA, the intended parents may be asked to pay those costs out of pocket.
 As such, if a surrogate’s NLA application is returned with multiple exclusions, the Growing Generations’ staff will need to assess the potential risks and costs associated with these conditions to decide if NLA is the best insurance option for the case.

 Intended Parents will receive a full insurance benefits package on any surrogate that they’re considering working with.
 They will have the opportunity to accept the potential risks of exclusions and associated costs before accepting a potential surrogate match.